Always Caring For Mom

 I said all of this to give you a poignant illustration of what was...
 To be raised as a person of color has many stereotypes.
 I can remember her telling me how she was beginning to feel strange in this body of hers.
 That the person looking back at her in the mirror was beginning to be quite interesting.
 She was quite cognizant how her body just would not do the simple tasks as she wanted.
 After she retired and well into my adult years she continued to sew, cook and garden.
 But slowly and surely her strong physical stature begins to slightly so ever slightly bow.

-I can remember her trying to open her garage door, and it abruptly falling on her.
+I can remember her trying to open her garage door one day, and it abruptly falling on her.
 I asked her “What were you thinking of?
 You don’t even drive!"
 Here our roles begin to reverse.
 My Mom loved to write and journal her daily thoughts and dissipating activities.
 Her journals and her memorable Elementary Primers are my most treasured remnants.
 It was in her journals I have her recorded memories of her much expressed LOVE for me, her long gone sister, brothers and parents.
 Who all went on before her, of her many friends and acquaintances, my brothers and especially her loving relationship with me, my husband and our children.

 Parents are cherished treasures

-My Mom as I said was articulate and had no problem expressing herself. in anyway.
+My Mom as I said was articulate and had no problem expressing herself in anyway.
 She was a strong woman of color.
 Beautiful from the inside out.
 She could even discuss the sports statistics, baseball & football with my husband; as well as profoundly discuss and exegete & conversant excellently upon God’s Word or any current or past News topic.
 Her home lovingly cluttered with memorabilia and a wealthy library of books along with a vast assortment of various live nursery foliage inside and out.
 As time began to take its toll she asked me in a very cognizant moment to promise to allow her to stay in her own home until the Lord called her home.
 She did not want to loose that part of her independence.
-Her home was a place for any and all to come to and enjoy her excellent cooking and company.
+Her home was a place for any and all to come to and enjoy her excellent cooking, wisdom and company.

 I lived an hour away so she would come for weeks and stay and visit with my family.
 But no matter how much she enjoyed herself “there was no place like home."
-Her door way always open to all.
+Her door was always open to all.
 My mother never learned to drive therefore she had to be chauffeured and transported.
-My husband also even took her on a few driving lessons.
+My husband also even took her out on a few driving lessons.
 I spent many hours up and down the freeway taking her to the Dr. shopping and taking her out on excursions.
 I had a brother who lived right around the corner from her, one that lived not to far, and one that actually lived with her.
 But since I was her only daughter that would not always do.
 At times it was okay.
 I did not mind because that was time I looked forward to spending with her.
 She often thanked me for always being there for her...

 When your health begins to decline